renniek/patch-seq/README.md

 ```
 This script will automatically trim both R1 and R2 reads, and then save them as <sample_X_R1>.trimmed.fastq.gz and <sample_X_R2>.trimmed.fastq.gz

 Note that you will want to rerun fastqc.sbatch for the trimmed sample to make sure that the trimming removed the adapter contamination, for example.
-To do this, run:
+To do this, just rerun the same command in Step 3.
+The script will go through and remove any existing fast_qc files with *trimmed* in the heading, such that you will get a new report based on the latest round of trimming.

 **Step 5**: To align your sequencing data to the reference genome, run: